Starmer hails Zelensky’s desire for ‘just peace’ amid fears of Russian land grab

 “They re-emphasised the readiness to deploy a reassurance force once hostilities have ceased, and to help secure Ukraine’s skies and seas and regenerate Ukraine’s armed forces.”

-The meeting followed fears that Mr Trump may have been swayed by Vladimir Putin’s demands for ending the war when the pair met in Alaska on Friday.
+The call followed fears that Mr Trump may have been swayed by Vladimir Putin’s demands for ending the war when the pair met in Alaska on Friday.

 News reports suggested Mr Putin wants full control of Donetsk and Luhansk, two occupied Ukrainian regions, in exchange for withdrawing troops from other areas.